-Other information which, if released, might create the perception that the U.S. willingly reveals information identifying its confidential sources of information.
+- Other information which, if released, might create the perception that the U.S. willingly reveals information identifying its confidential sources of information.

 The records document sources and methods in matters of intelligence, operations, weaponry, personnel, and organizational activities of the OSS during and immediately following World War II.
 Most of the records were created during the 1942-1945 period, but there are records pre-dating 1942.
 Although there is a substantive quantity of records for 1946, only a few documents post-date 1946.
-For more information, see the Sources and Methods Files ("Previously Withdrawn Material") Scope and Content Note in the Online Catalog.
+For more information, see the Sources and Methods Files ("Previously Withdrawn Material") Scope and Content Note in the National Archives Catalog.

 There are three types of finding aids to the records: NARA-prepared select document lists, a NARA-prepared database, and the CIA's OSS DARE printouts.
 Copies of these finding aids are available in the Textual Research Room and online.
 The NARA-prepared finding aids are the most current sources of information.
 They provide, among other information, entry numbers, current box numbers, and Withdrawn Numbers (WN#) for individual documents or files.
 Each WN# is a unique number assigned to a specific document or file when it was withdrawn by the CIA (in rare instances there are instances of duplicate WN#).
 The minimum amount of information needed to locate and/or request a specific document or file is entry number, box number and WN#.